Don’t ever give up control of your small business website. Of course, I learned this rule the hard way.

 Host with a Reliable Service

 Why host with a friend when you can have 24/7 technical support from a reliable hosting service?
-I have worked with Siteground, GoDaddy, and Websynthesis hosting services.
+I have worked with Siteground, GoDaddy, Hostgator, and Websynthesis (now WP Engine) hosting services.

-I’m sure there are other good hosting services besides these three.
+I’m sure there are other good hosting services besides these ones.
 Make sure you do your homework and pick the one that’s best for your small business.

 Backup Your Website and Keep the Backups in a Safe Place